 Adapting to such changes would be challenging at the best of times, but being physically exhausted and mentally tired makes everything even harder to handle.
 Trying to stay focused on the race and continuing to make progress can be extremely difficult when finding somewhere that has a few home comforts like a hotel or restaurant, or anywhere with an internet connection to allow some contact with home.
 The finish line is always pulling strongly, but one of the reasons why finishing feels so odd is that all too suddenly the new lifestyle that was becoming enjoyably familiar is completely over and everything has to change once more, which elicits yet more mixed and confused emotions.

 The emotions experienced after the race finishes are equally varied and difficult to convey in words.
 Marion warned people about this in this post in the TCR Facebook group, and I plan to add more about this here in the future.
+There is also an interesting article on this topic at CyclingTips by Christie Hamilton.

 The emotions that are experienced during and after these kinds of races are extremely hard to explain and convey.
 I’ve done my best to give some insights, but it’s difficult to imagine until you’ve been down that road.